 • Interest Rate Risk.
 The market value of bonds and other fixed-income securities changes in response to interest rate changes and other factors.
-Interest rate risk is the risk that prices of bonds and other fixed-income securities will increase as interest rates fall and decrease as interest rates rise.
-Recently, inflation has increased to its highest level in decades, and the Federal Reserve has been raising the federal funds rate in response.
-As such, fixed income securities markets may experience heightened levels of interest rate, volatility and liquidity risk.
+Interest rate risk is the risk that prices of bonds and other fixedincome securities will increase as interest rates fall and decrease as interest rates rise.
+Recently, there have been inflationary price movements, which have caused the fixed income securities markets to experience heightened levels of interest rate, volatility and liquidity risk.
+The risks associated with rising interest rates are heightened under current market conditions given that the U.S. Federal Reserve has raised interest rates from historically low levels and may continue to do so.
+Fiscal, economic, monetary or other government policies or measures have in the past, and may in the future, cause or exacerbate risks associated with interest rates, including changes in interest rates.
 The magnitude of these fluctuations in the market price of bonds and other fixed-income securities is generally greater for those securities with longer maturities.
 Fluctuations in the market price of the Fund's investments will not affect interest income derived from instruments already owned by the Fund but will be reflected in the Fund's net asset value.
 The Fund may lose money if short-term or long-term interest rates rise sharply in a manner not anticipated by the Sub-Adviser.
 Moreover, because rates on certain floating rate debt securities typically reset only periodically, changes in prevailing interest rates (and particularly sudden and significant changes) can be expected to cause some fluctuations in the net asset value of the Fund to the extent that it invests in floating rate debt securities.